MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.

-TODO: decide if we want special handling for any key ranges?
-For example: range for greasing; experimental range;
-range-of-mandatory-to-use-the-RR vs range of ignore-just-param-if-unknown.

 ## SVCB owner names {#svcb-names}